ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 Now let's gather our scroll data and setup our folders...

-We're going to start with scroll 1 as this is the scroll that the Grand Prize segments were from, and is also the easiest of the current scrolls to segment.
+We're going to start with Scroll 1 as this is the scroll that the 2023 Grand Prize segments were from, and is also the easiest of the current scrolls to segment.
 VC requires all of the folders listed under the scroll1.volpkg, in addition to the config.json and meta.json files.

-If you wish to use a smaller portion of scroll 1 to begin, rather than the entire scroll, you can download any continuous section of .tif files in the volume (for example: 10000.tif to 10750.tif) and place them in the `/volumes/<volumename>` directory.
+If you wish to use a smaller portion of scroll 1 to begin, rather than the entire scroll, you can download any continuous section of .tif files in the volume (for example: 10000.tif to 10750.tif) and place them in the `/volumes/<VolumeName>` directory.
 As long as you have the config.json file at the root of the volpkg and the meta.json file in the volume VC can work with it.

-This is the recommended structure for the full_scrolls folder (with a full example given for scroll1):
+This is the recommended structure for the full_scrolls folder (with a full example given for Scroll1):

 ```
 .
 └── full_scrolls/
-    ├── scroll1.volpkg/
+    ├── Scroll1.volpkg/
     │   ├── volumes/
     │   │   └── 20230205180739/
     │   │       ├── 00000.tif